One-on-one Coaching for Writers

 Personalized creative guidance.
 Offered in Grand Rapids and online.

 Sometimes our writing journey brings us to moments when personalized support would be helpful.
 Maybe you're working on a special project, overcoming a creative block, or want to strengthen a specific part of your writing.
 One-on-one coaching at Voice & Vessel is rooted in my training as a leader of the Amherst Writers & Artists Method, as well as over 20 years of listening, learning, and beginning again as a practicing writer.

 The deepest listening I share with writers happens in one-on-one sessions.
 I help you connect dots between ideas, notice patterns in raw material and revisions, celebrate breakthroughs, and ask questions to get to the heart of your words.
-The journey is different for every writer, and I’m devoted to making it safe, energizing, and attentive.
-That’s why in 2019, I’m offering coaching in a focused way, to give writers a deeper practice space and my best energy:
+The journey is different for every writer, and I’m devoted to making it energizing and attentive.

 The Ground of Making: One Year of Creative Support

 12 months of coaching, Writing Reviews & More

 For those seeking a deeper connection to their voice, a sense of rootedness in their creative life, and a space where experimentation, hands-on learning, and true discovery can unfold.
 Registration for 2020 will open soon, and you can join the waiting list using the form above.

 Nine one-hour coaching sessions, in Grand Rapids or online (using Zoom).
 The schedule/pacing will be set during our first session, based on what will best support your goals and journey.